The question of getting into B2B content writing comes up frequently with our 30 Days or Less to Freelance Writing Success alumni.

 Can everyone write for a B2B audience?

-Nope.
-We’re all unique little snowflakes and we have different preferences, strengths and gifts for our clients.
+No. We all have different preferences, strengths, and gifts we can share with our clients.

 But absolutely everyone can work through this process and see if they have what it takes (and if they like how it feels) to be a B2B writer.